jplineb/BrandColorsProj/Code/README.md

 As shown above the GUI interface contains two sliders: **Intensity** and **Demoslider**.
 The default value for the **Intensity** slider if 43 (which represents an intensity multiplication of .43).
 This value, however, we have subjectively chosen and may need changing from scene to scene.
 The **Demoslider** will change the position of the line that separates the Broadcasted from the Corrected outputs.

+This demo has a ***scalable window*** which allows you to resize the demo window to desired size.
+This will take a hit on performance by 1-4fps.

 ### Webcam Demo

-The Webcam Demo is a great way to concretely show how that the color correction is in fact happening in real time.
+The Webcam Demo is a great way to concretely show that the color correction is in fact happening in real time.
 However it has a few downsides as of August 13, 2019.
 The first is that the white balance for the webcam can not be locked, the webcam will change it depending on the scene.
 This is a limitation of the camera and OpenCV.
 The second is variability.
 Currently, the device might change usb ids on the Nano which means you must go in and change parameters in the code for OpenCV to recognize the camera.
 I plan to fix this is future releases if we get a more usable webcam.

 To run the Webcam Demo, follow these steps: